Meywy/Cryonix/README.md

-Minecraft Utility Plugin made in Kotlin
+# Minecraft Utility Plugin made in Kotlin
+- Still in work